bakhshiali/Braille/README.md

 # Braille
-I impressed by Mr Braille’s works and as social responsibility, I couldn’t ignore the opportunity to learn Braille system.
+I was impressed by Mr Braille’s works and as social responsibility, I couldn’t ignore the opportunity to learn the Braille system.
 Here we are

 My website link : https://bakhshiali.com/projects/braille-system/